 1. Pantheon: This ancient temple, now a church, is renowned for its perfect proportions and its oculus, an opening in the dome that shines light inside the interior beautifully.
 You will have to cover your shoulders for this one!
 You can also book a guided Pantheon tour.

 2. Trevi Fountain: One of the most famous fountains in the world, the Trevi Fountain is a baroque masterpiece.
 Tradition says that throwing a coin into the fountain ensures you fall in love with an Italian by the end of the trip.
-You can explore it with this free Rome walking tour.

 4. Spanish Steps: A great spot for people-watching, the Spanish Steps are a famous meeting place and lead to the Trinità dei Monti church (a must-see).